kkinnear/zprint/doc/reference.md

 the current options map, and the second being the count of elements in the vector, and the third being a sequence of the non-comment and non-whitespace elements of the vector (not necessarily a vector).

+__Note__: Functions are always allowed when using `set-options!` to update an options map.
+In addition, they are allowed on options maps that appear in calls to the zprint API.
+They are also allowed in the `~/.zprintrc` file and an options map on the command line, but only for library use or when using the uberjar (including the `appcds` accelerated uberjar).
+The prebuilt graalVM binaries in the GitHub release do __not__ support use of functions in options maps in any external file or on the command line!
+The functions defined in the default options map are always allowed -- the above restrictions only apply to functions being read in from external files or from the command line.

 This differs from `option-fn-first` in that `option-fn` gives you access to all of the elements of the vector in order to make the decision of